 Indian Accounting Standards are based on the guidelines set out by the International Financial Reporting Standards (IFRS).

 The Personal Data Protection Act (PDPA) will govern all personal data of employees.
-The Information Technology Act (ITA) of 2000 protects data violations and breach of personal details.
+The Information Technology Act (ITA) of 2000 protects against data violations and breaches of personal details.
 This law protects against any infringement regarding unauthorized use of computer systems and data and produces a liability for any form of damage caused in the event of unlawfully downloading, accessing, copying, or extracting data from a network or system.